Szymekk44/Luma/README.md

-# ZyraBot
+# LumaBot

-ZyraBot for Zyntra - By Szymekk
+LumaBot for Zyntra - By Szymekk